Sitin/the-love-geometry/javascript/README.md

 What additional constrains should we apply to the language semantics?
 Define those constrains and describe them (either at the `README.md` or inside your SPA).

-Implement the validator that checks parsed structures and shows messages in case when user writes a meaningless story.
+Implement the validator that checks parsed structures and shows messages in case when user writes a meaningless state of love.
 You also can integrate some checks into the grammar but the parser should not swallow errors (e.g. if user does something you consider as wrong he or she should receive an error).

 Step 4.
 Circles of Affection (optional)
 ---------------------------------------

-Sometimes we have a love story with circles of feeling of some type.
+Sometimes we have a state of love with circles of feeling of some type.
 E.g.:

 ```
 A loves B, B loves C and C loves A.